imgag/T2T_ONT/doc/04_assembly_qc.md

 3) Search telmere motif with tidk.
 Output file: '$output.haplotype1_telomeric_repeat_windows.csv' Columns: `id,window,forward_repeat_number,reverse_repeat_number,telomeric_repeat`
 4) Reformat tidk output to `$output_motif_T2T.txt`.
 It's filtering for regions with sufficient telomere occurences (≥15 in columns 3 and 4), extracting contig information, and identifying sequences that appear exactly twice in the dataset (found on both ends).
 Columns: `id \t len`
 5) Use minigraph to map ref to assembly and use cov_cal -T to detect T2T contigs.
 Not additional where this tools comes from.
 Output: `$output_alignment.txt`
-6) Convert output to new file with the follwing format:
+6) Convert output to new file

-### Comparison of flowcell impact

 ### Other validation tools: